-- 1. Personal tour and interview with an admissions representative. - Submit official transcripts of earned HS diploma or official HS diploma or official GED recog-nized by the Department of Education (or foreign equivalent) or official transcripts of earned Baccalaureate Degree or higher from an institution recognized by the US Department of Education (or foreign degree equivalent that has been officially evaluated). - 3.
+- 1. Personal tour and interview with an admissions representative. - 2.
+Submit official transcripts of earned HS diploma or official HS diploma or official GED recog-nized by the Department of Education (or foreign equivalent) or official transcripts of earned Baccalaureate Degree or higher from an institution recognized by the US Department of Education (or foreign degree equivalent that has been officially evaluated). - 3.
 Completed Application Form. - 4.
 PN: Completed Entrance Test with minimum identified standard met or exceeded for consideration.
 Students with prior bachelor's degree or higher from an accredited U.S. institution recognized by the U.S. Department of Education (or foreign degree equivalent that has been officially evaluated) are exempt from this requirement.
 Exam results for PN admitting students must be from within 24 months of the start date of the entering quarter.
-The Entrance Exam is required to be taken at AIAM.Minimum score required of 232 on the Accuplacer Reading test OR be a graduate of the AIAM Medical Assisting program.
+The Entrance Exam is required to be taken at AIAM.
+Minimum score required of 232 on the Accuplacer Reading test OR be a graduate of the AIAM Medical Assisting program.
 The Entrance Test Fee must be pre-paid before the day of the test and is non-refundable and non-transferable.
 Cancellations will not result in a refund.
 The testing date may be rescheduled one time with a minimum of 48 hours advance notice.
 If a proctor becomes aware of potential testing anomalies, the entrance test may be stopped.
 The Campus President will allow a rescheduling of the entrance exam at her discretion. - 5.
+RN 24-Month Traditional: Completed Entrance Test with minimum identified standard met or exceeded for consideration.
+Students with prior bachelor's degree or higher from an accredited U.S. institution recognized by the U.S. Department of Education (or foreign degree equivalent that has been officially evaluated) are exempt from this requirement.
+Exam results for RN 24 mo admitting students must be from within 24 months of the start date of the entering quarter.
+The Entrance Exam is required to be taken at AIAM.
+Minimum score required of 232 on the Accuplacer Reading test.
+The Entrance Test Fee must be prepaid before the day of the test and is non-refundable and non-transferable.
+Cancellations will not result in a refund.
+The testing date may be rescheduled one time with a minimum of 48 hours advance notice.
+If a proctor becomes aware of potential testing anomalies, the entrance test may be stopped.
+The Campus President will allow a rescheduling of the entrance exam at her discretion.

-RN: Must hold active Practical Nursing license OR be a graduate of an approved Practical Nursing program within 13 months of the starting quarter date.
+RN 15-Month Advanced Placement: Must hold active Practical Nursing license OR be a graduate of an approved Practical Nursing program within 13 months of the starting quarter date.
 (The AIAM Readmission Policy in place at the time of readmission applies to readmitting RN students.
-See Readmission Policy). - 6.
-Meet with Financial Aid office to discuss payment options. - 7.
+See Readmission Policy).

+- 6. Meet with Financial Aid office to discuss payment options. - 7.
 Completed enrollment agreement and accompanying paperwork. - 8.
 Practical Nursing School Transcript (for RN program applicants). - 9.
 Demonstrate personal laptop computer meets specifications required for using program resources or laptop computer will be issued and charged to student account at AIAM. - 10.
 Complete the Distance Education Readiness Assessment.

-Please note: The cost of each entrance exam attempt is \$10 which must be paid by the student at time of testing.
-Retakes are allowed with at least 2 days between attempts; students can only test three times within a 12-month period.
+Please note: The cost of each entrance exam attempt is \$10 which must be paid by the student at the time of testing.
+Retakes are allowed with at least 2 days between attempts; students can only test three times within a 9-month period.